The streak ends at 10.

 Heading into Saturday's road game against the North Vancouver Wolf Pack, the Aldergrove Kodiaks had won 10 consecutive Pacific Junior Hockey League games.

-Up 1-0 heading into the third period, the Kodiaks looked poised to make it 11 wins in a row.
+Up 1-0 on the Wolf Pack heading into the third period, the Kodiaks looked poised to make it 11 wins in a row.

-Then the Wolf Pack found their pace, scoring three goals in the opening 3:43 of the final frame en route to a 4-1 victory.
+After that, the Wolf Pack found their range, scoring three goals in the opening 3: 43 of the final frame en route to a 4-1 victory.

 Forty-nine seconds later, the Wolf Pack's Quin Buckellew put the Wolf Pack ahead for good.